 All students in Maine schools undergo the same process for determining multilingual learner status.
 The first step of that process is administration of the Language Use Survey.
-If a student's Language Use Survey reflects a primary/home language other than English, an English language proficiency screener must be administered.
+If a student's Language Use Survey reflects a primary/home language other than English (meaning that any of the three questions is answered with a language other than or in addition to English), an English language proficiency screener must be administered.
 In order to ensure consistent and equitable identification practices, school staff may not make subjective decisions about which students will and will not be screened.

 See the Identification and Placement Guidance document for current required screeners and their corresponding identification thresholds by grade level, as well as details about logistics for administering the screening assessments.
 (Note that students whose only primary/home language other than English is American Sign Language are not eligible for multilingual learner status per federal policy.
 See this priority notice for more information.)

 Per federal regulation, multilingual learners are required to be identified within 30 days of enrollment.

 The Language Use Survey (LUS), available in 26 languages in addition to English, must be administered to every newly enrolled student (pre-Kindergarten through grade 12) and schools are required under federal civil rights laws to identify all students whose primary or home language is other than (or in addition to) English and who are not yet proficient in English.
 Because a student has a civil right to be identified and provided ESOL services (if eligible) parent/guardian consent is not required in the identification process.
 Parents/guardians may decline services, but schools are still obligated under civil rights law to meet the language-learning needs of all identified multilingual learners.

 Protocol for Requesting a Change in Multilingual Learner Identification